This article originally appeared in Paleo Magazine.

 If You Want to Eat like Your Ancestors, Eat Nose to Tail

-From what we know about our hunter–gatherer ancestors, the original “Paleo diet” varied significantly from tribe to tribe.
+From what we know about our hunter–gatherer ancestors, the original “Paleo diet” varied significantly.
 Hunter–gatherers got an average of 45 to 65 percent of their energy from animal products (although estimated ranges stretch from 26 to 99 percent).
 (1, 2) In this context, however, “animal products” means all parts of the animal, not just the lean muscle meats that populate grocery store meat cases.

 - Costa Ricans serve pork shanks cooked with liver, kidney, ears, cheek, brain, and heart, in addition to fried pieces of pork belly called chicharrónes (3)